dustonbw/kangyo/kangyo/readme.md

 `bin` and run `java -jar kangyo.jar`.
 The interpreter can be run as a REPL or can be passed an input file to read: invoke as `java -jar kangyo.jar <INPUT>`.

+(On Windows, you'll need to build manually; compile every file in the `com/dustonbw/kangyo` directory under `src` and make a JAR if desired.
+Entry point is in the class `com.dustonbw.kangyo.Kangyo`)

 ## Troubleshooting

 If you are providing input which matches the keywords and identifier character